webstudio-is/immerhin/README.md

 # Sync Engine
 The core idea is to use [Immer](https://immerjs.github.io/immer/) as an interface for state mutations and provide a convenient way to group mutations into a single transaction.
-As an endresult we get patches that can be used to syng the app state across the application and to sync the changes to the server.
-This also gives us a way to automatically undo/redo a transaction.
+As an end-result, we get patches that can be used to sync the app state across the application and to sync the changes to the server.
+This also gives us a way to undo/redo a transaction automatically.

 ## Features

 1. Update application state using [patches](https://immerjs.github.io/immer/patches)
-2. Synchonize with the server
+2. Synchronize with the server
-3. Have undo/redo on the client that does both updating the client state and syncing to the server
+3. Get undo/redo on the client that does both updating the client state and syncing to the server
 4. Server agnostic
 5. State management agnostic (mostly)